AidanLeRigolo/MPL/README.md

 ## Project Description

 This repository contains a lightweight, educational implementation of neural networks from scratch using NumPy.
 It provides practical examples of building dense layers, activation functions, loss calculations, and backpropagation algorithms.
-The project includes two main modules:
+The project includes two main modules and one exemple:

 - **nn_num**: Digit recognition neural network trained on numeric datasets
 - **pts_nn**: Pattern recognition networks for classifying geometric patterns
+- **MLP_base**: simple code to understand with eeez

-This project is ideal for learning the fundamentals of neural networks and understanding how backpropagation works under the hood.
+This project is ideal for learning the fundamentals of neural networks and understanding how everything works under the hood.

 ## Features